spinofsf/SDC-Traffic-sign-classifier/README.md

 ---

 ### Discussion and further work
 This project is a good introduction to Tensorflow and classification using convnets.
-Many mentioned above, improvements can be seen especially in the areas of augmenting (flip, shear, blur images) and pre-processing (.
-Another area that can be looked into is to look into the current state-of-art architectures in classification, their accuracy and implementing one at some point in the future.
+As mentioned above, improvements can be done  in the areas of data augmentation(flip, shear, blur images) and pre-processing.
+Another area that can be eplored is to investigate the current state-of-art architectures in classification, their accuracy and implementing one at some point in the future.